-Pre: pPR points to a proper ParseResult object.
-Post: All of the dynamically-allocated arrays in pPR have been deallocated. pPR is proper.
-Comments: The function has no information about whether pPR has been allocated dynamically, so it cannot risk attempting to deallocate pPR.
+- The function has no information about whether pPR has been

+allocated dynamically, so it cannot risk attempting to

+deallocate pPR.

 The function is intended to provide the user with a simple way to free memory; the user may or may not reuse pPR.
+So, void clearResult(ParseResult\ const pPR);

-So, the function does set the pointers in pPR to NULL. / void clearResult(ParseResult const pPR); '''
+the function does set the pointers in pPR to NULL.

+/

+'''